ResetXPDR/MSFS_AutoFPS/README.md

       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD Base at or below the Alt TLOD Base (AGL), set the TLOD Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.
 (1 - 20 allowable)
-      - When TLOD Base + is unchecked, this method completely ignores FPS hence all FPS-related settings are removed from the UI.
+      - This method completely ignores FPS hence all FPS-related settings are removed from the UI.
-      - TLOD Base + - additional TLOD with favourable performance conditions.
+      - TLOD Base Extra - additional TLOD with favourable performance conditions.
         - When enabled, set the target FPS to your FPS cap if you use one, or slightly below your usual FPS if not, for the logic to function properly.
-        - Applicable to FPS Cap mode, Auto TLOD mode with TLOD Base + enabled and Non-Expert mode when an FPS cap is auto-detected.
+        - Applicable to FPS Cap mode in Expert mode and Non-Expert mode when an FPS cap is auto-detected.
         - On the ground and below Alt TLOD Top:
           - TLOD Base - checked, only available in FPS Cap mode, fixes total TLOD to TLOD Base.
           - Otherwise, in all other applicable modes, allows total TLOD up to 2 times TLOD Base.
         - Above Alt TLOD Top allows total TLOD up to 2 times TLOD Top.
-        - TLOD Base + seek process will automatically start:
+        - TLOD Base Extra seek process will automatically start:
           - When commencing a flight, irrespective of aircraft position, and at the end when on the ground and stopped.
           - When Climbing through Alt TLOD Top.
           - Periodically, every 5 minutes nominally above Alt TLOD Top, if not already at 2 times TLOD Top.